Dolibarr/dolibarr/htdocs/customfields/README-CF.txt

 /htdocs/customfields/sql/* --- Unused (the tables are created directly via a function in the customfields.class.php) /htdocs/customfields/includes/triggers/interface_modCustomFields_SaveFields.class --- Core triggers file : this is where the actions on records are managed.
 This is an interface between other modules and CustomFields management.
 This is where you must add the actions of other modules you'd want to support (generic customfields triggers actions are provided so you just have to basically do a copy/paste, see the related chapter).
 /htdocs/includes/modules/modCustomFields.class --- Dolibarr's module definition file : this is a core file necessary for Dolibarr to recognize the module and to declare the hooks to Dolibarr (but it does not store anything else than meta-informations).
+/htdocs/includes/modules/substitutions/functions_customfields.lib.php --- CustomFields substitution class for ODT generation : necessary to support customfields tags in ODT files

 == Invoice module support
 files that are necessary to support the Invoice module

-/htdocs/compta/facture.php --- creation and datasheet page all in one /htdocs/includes/modules/facture/modules_facture.php --- class managing the PDF template generation for invoices (this is not the template).
+/htdocs/includes/modules/facture/modules_facture.php --- class managing the PDF template generation for invoices (this is not the template).
 Just a small edit to add the PREBUILDDOC trigger that is necessary to generate PDF docs with custom fields.
 /htdocs/includes/modules/facture/doc/pdf_customfields.modules.php --- example template to show how to print custom fields in a PDF template, not needed
-/htdocs/includes/modules/facture/doc/doc_generic_invoice_odt.modules.php --- necessary file to support custom fields tags in your ODT templates (this is not an example!).
-The change is mainly an include of the custom fields (but not only).
-See the related chapter about how to add the native support for a module.

 == Propal module support
 files that are necessary to support the Propal module